 Pronunciation of 'Mitochondrion'

-The word 'mitochondrion' is pronounced as /ˌmaɪtəˈkɒndriən/ in English (en-US).
-It refers to an organelle found in large numbers in most cells, responsible for energy production through cellular respiration.
+The word 'mitochondrion' is pronounced as /ˌmaɪtəˈkɒndrɪən/ in English (en-US).
+It refers to an organelle found in most eukaryotic cells, responsible for energy production.
+The term originates from Greek words 'mitos' meaning thread and 'khondrion' meaning granule.

 Word Origin